osxmidi/LinVst3/Realtime-Audio-Config/Readme.md

 If they are not set then cpu spiking can occur with plugins.

+For Reaper, also set RT priority to 40 in Audio device settings if using Alsa.

 To set audio realtime priorities edit the below files.

 ```